 Click individual photos to enlarge and enter the Lightbox Gallery.

 We are introducing a brand new series of Photo Essays!
-Take a look at these amazing Photo Sets, which explore the vibe of the city's hidden treasures in addition to it's well known landmarks.
-In this series, we'll take a look at the peaks of Vancouver through the lens of photographer Kevin Eng!
+Have a look at amazing Photo Sets all shot by talented photographers.
+Explore the vibe of the city, its hidden treasures, explore Vancouver!
+This time, let's have a look at Vancouver through the lens of Jim Walker!

 All visual content is licensed by Creative Commons - you may use individual photos but you need to link them back to this page.

 Jim is a self taught photographer who lives and works in Vancouver, British Columbia.
 Along with shootong local architecture and sporting events Jim can found hiking and taking photographs in the North Shore mountains, Garibaldi Park or across the border at Mt.
 Baker.
 As an avid traveler, Jim has especially enjoyed his trips to photograph the sights in major European cities such as Paris, Prague, Dubrovnik and Barcelona.